Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-jsonschemaencoder/README.md

 ### Decoding

-Use the `AvroEncoder.decode` method to decode the Avro-encoded content by either:
+Use the `JsonSchemaEncoder.decode` method to decode the encoded content by either:
  - Passing in a message object that is a subtype of the MessageType protocol.
  - Passing in a dict with keys `content`(type bytes) and `content_type` (type string).
 The method automatically retrieves the schema from the Schema Registry Service and keeps the schema cached for future decoding usage.